Daniel Wise (author)

-Daniel Wise (1813-1898) was a Methodist Episcopal clerical author, born in Portsmouth, England.
-He entered the United States in 1833, and became a pastor (1837-52).
-He worked as an editor of Zion's Herald (1852–56), and corresponding secretary of the Sunday School Union and Tract Society of his church (1856–72).
+Daniel Wise (1813-1898) was an English-American Methodist Episcopal clerical author.
+Originally hailing from Portsmouth, England, he immigrated to the United States in 1833.
+He would become a pastor in 1837, a role he remained in until 1852.
+He would then work as an editor of Zion's Herald and Wesleyan Journal (later known as The Progressive Christian), between 1852-1856.
+He later worked as the corresponding secretary of the Sunday School Union and Tract Society of his church between 1856-1872.
 Part of his duty as secretary was to edit all the publications of the society.
-From 1872, he was occupied in literary work.
-He published more than 40 books, including:
+From 1872 onwards, he was occupied with literary work.
+He published more than 40 books throughout his lifetime, including: